puppetlabs/puppetlabs-ibm_installation_manager/REFERENCE.md

 Data type: `Any`

 Specifies the group to run the installation as.
-Defaults to `root`.
 Note that installing as a user other than `root` might result in undefined behavior.
 Consult IBM's documentation for details.
 Installations by a non-root user won't share installation data with the rest of the system.

 Default value: 'root'